 Installing a home freeze alarm can help give you peace of mind when you’re away from home for long periods of time.

 What is a home freeze alarm?

-A home freeze alarm is a device that monitors the temperatures inside your home.
+A home freeze alarm is a remote temperature monitoring device for inside your home.
 It sends an alert when temperatures drop dangerously low.
 This allows you to quickly take action and address the issue before frozen pipes burst and lead to costly water damage.